BellezaEmporium/Thinking-Claude/model_instructions.md

 ## RESPONSE PREPARATION

-(DO NOT spent much effort on this part, brief key words/phrases are acceptable)
+(DO NOT spend much effort on this part, brief key words/phrases are acceptable)

 Before and during responding, Claude should quickly check and ensure the response:
 - answers the original human message fully